Baha’u’llah, the Founder of the Baha’i Faith, testified of Jesus Christ as follows:

 We testify that when He came into the world, He shed the splendor of His glory upon all created things.
 Through Him the leper recovered from the leprosy of perversity and ignorance.
 Through Him the unchaste and wayward were healed.
 Through His power, born of Almighty God, the eyes of the blind were opened and the soul of the sinner sanctified….
 He it is Who purified the world.
 Blessed is the man who, with a face beaming with light, hath turned towards Him.

-Throughout the ages, God has sent Divine Messengers known as Manifestations of God—among them Abraham, Krishna, Zoroaster, Moses, Buddha, Jesus Christ, Muhammad, and, in more recent times, the Báb and Bahá’u’lláh—to cultivate humanity’s spiritual, intellectual and moral capacities.
+Baha’is believe that throughout the ages, God has sent Divine Messengers known as Manifestations of God—among them Abraham, Krishna, Zoroaster, Moses, Buddha, Jesus Christ, Muhammad, and, in more recent times, the Báb and Bahá’u’lláh—to cultivate humanity’s spiritual, intellectual and moral capacities.
 Following the coming of a Manifestation of God extraordinary progress occurs in the world.
-Reaching to the roots of human motivation and spiritual purpose, His teachings awaken in whole populations capacities to contribute to the advancement and elevation of the humanity.
+Reaching to the roots of human motivation and spiritual purpose, His teachings awaken in whole populations capacities to contribute to the advancement and elevation of humanity.

 “As to the position of Christianity, let it be stated without any hesitation or equivocation that its divine origin is unconditionally acknowledged, that the Sonship and Divinity of Jesus Christ are fearlessly asserted, that the divine inspiration of the Gospel is fully recognized, that the reality of the mystery of the Immaculacy of the Virgin Mary is confessed, and the primacy of Peter, the Prince of the Apostles, is upheld and defended.